-Bonus: it has easy-access snaps at each shoulder for breastfeeding if you choose to nurse.
+Bonus: it has easy-access snaps at each shoulder if you’re nursing.

 If you decide to breastfeed, having a comfy and easy-access nursing bra is an absolute must.
 I chose this one by Kindred Bravely because of the super-soft terry material.